PAC-Bayesian Treatment Allocation Under Budget Constraints: Simulation Study and Implementation Details

-We utilize ``cost curves" to compare the gain-cost trade-off of the considered rules at different budget levels.
+We will refer to the non-batch-implemented stochastic Gibbs and non-stochastic majority vote methods by ``PB-G" and ``PB-MV", respectively.
+To assess these methods, we utilize ``cost curves" to compare the gain-cost trade-off of the considered rules at different budget levels.
 These are constructed as follows.
-For a single training sample iteration, for each $u$ we estimate a Gibbs rule (PB-SA) and a majority vote rule (PB-MV).
+For a single training sample iteration, for each $u$ we estimate a Gibbs rule and a majority vote rule.
 We then evaluate the true cost and gain associated with these treatment rules (for different choices of $u$) using the test data.
-Once we have the true costs associated with these rules, we estimate the IRF ratios and IC CATE scores from the training sample and implement these rules via batch implementation in the testing data.
-For each $u$ choice and for each PB-MV and PB-SA rule, the IRF and IC rules are implemented to stop assigning treatment when they reach the same target population cost as the PB-MV or PB-SA rule of interest.
+Once we have the true costs associated with these rules, we estimate the R-NP ratios and IC CATE scores from the training sample and implement these rules via batch implementation in the testing data.
+For each $u$ choice and for each PB-MV and PB-G rule, the R-NP and IC rules are implemented to stop assigning treatment when they reach the same cost as the PB-MV or PB-G rule of interest.
 In this way we are comparing models with the same true costs.

-For each training sample, the various true gain-cost points associated with different $u$ choices for the PB-MV and PB-SA methods are plotted in gain-cost space along with the associated points for the IRF and IC models.
+For each training sample, the various (approximately) true gain-cost points associated with different $u$ choices for the PB-MV and PB-G methods are plotted in gain-cost space along with the associated points for the R-NP and IC models.
 The gain-cost curve for the iteration is then estimated by interpolating between these points.
-For a single training sample iteration, this process is illustrated in Figures \ref{fig:singleiterationoneinclassreas1} and \ref{fig:singleiterationmjthreeinclassreas1} for DGP1.
+For a single training sample iteration, this process is illustrated in Figures \ref{fig:SingleIteration_two} and \ref{fig:SingleIterationMJ_three} for the DGP with $a=1$.
 Then, the gain-cost curves for all training sample iterations are averaged (vertically) to produce the final (approximately) true gain-cost curves.
-This produces Figures \ref{fig:gibbsandmvccsinclassreas1} and \ref{fig:gibbsandmvccsoutclass} for DGP1 and DGP2, respectively.
+This procedure for the DGP with $a=1$ then produces Figure \ref{fig:GibbsAndMVCCs}.
 The black lines in these figures give the gain-cost pairs that would result from randomly assigning treatment in the target population until the particular cost level is achieved.
+The cost curves for the DGPs with $a=2$ and $a=4$ are presented in Figures \ref{fig:GibbsAndMVCCs_v2} and \ref{fig:GibbsAndMVCCs_v4}, respectively.